 Visitor access control is a crucial way to maintain security and records for food businesses.
 You can easily complete this requirement by setting up digital visitor access control directly in Icicle, where visitors can input their information and generate a name tag with relevant information automatically.
 Icicle also remembers who has been to the facility, so returning visitors can auto-complete the form.

 We were easily able to adapt this system for detailed health screening as well, allowing Icicle users to implement detailed screening for all employees.
 How does it work?
 Icicle completes a statistical analysis to assess risk and, if anyone fails a screening test, alerts and notifications are automatically sent to the responsible individuals.

 10) Collect Data

-At this point, we have covered the regulatory bases.
+At this point, we have covered the regulatory bases for your preventive control plan.
 But Icicle never stops at the requirements alone.
 Like we’ve said already — you are putting a lot of work into your food production processes, so why waste it all?
 That information is valuable to your business, and with the right tools, it can be even more valuable.